Drinking Water to Lose Weight:

 • What you should know before increasing your water intake

-• Tips that make drinking water to lose weight easier
+• Tips that make drinking water easier

-1. Increases Metabolism of Fat.
-Drinking the right amount of water ensures that your body has the proper environment for important functions to take place; namely the process of metabolizing ("burning") fat for energy.
+3. Increased Metabolism of Fat.
+Drinking the right amount of water ensures that your body has the proper environment for important functions to take place; namely the process of metabolizing (“burning”) fat for energy.
 This process involves the liver and kidneys.
-In the simplest terms, this is what happens:
+In the simplest terms, this is what happens: The liver metabolizes body fat, while the kidneys act as the body’s main filtration system for waste and toxins.
+However, the kidneys require proper hydration to work efficiently (water helps to make the toxins less concentrated and easier to process).
+If the body is dehydrated, then the kidneys must “outsource” some of the functioning to the liver.
+Therefore the liver can’t work at full fat burning capacity because it is “busy” helping the kidneys filter out waste.

-2. Washes Excess Toxins Away.
+4. Excess Toxins Washed Away.
 This is obviously related to the above factor.
 When you are dieting and burning fat at a higher rate, there are more toxins than usual due to the increased volume of waste byproducts.
+So proper water intake is doubly important when drinking water to lose weight because you need enough for the initial fat burning process as well as cleaning up after that process.

-5. Reduced Water Weight.
-You hold a lot of extra pounds in water weight if you're dehydrated.
-This is because your body doesn't know when it will get more water, and it must retain the water to keep a balanced water-to-electrolyte ratio.
+7. Reduced Water Weight.
+You hold a lot of extra pounds in water weight if you’re dehydrated.
+This is because your body doesn’t know when it will get more water, and it must retain the water to keep a balanced water-to-electrolyte ratio.
 And so, you excrete this excess water weight when you properly hydrate yourself, which decreases the bloated look and may increase your muscle vascularity.

-Now that you know why drinking water to lose weight makes sense, you're probably wondering "How much water should I drink to lose weight?"
-Lucky you, I answer that right below:
+Now you know why proper hydration is necessary for maximizing mass gains or fat loss.
+But you’re probably wondering “How much water should I drink?”
+Lucky for you, I answer that question below:

 How Much Water You Should Drink

-You've Been Lied to...Again.
 The traditionally recommended water intake has always been “Eight glasses of eight ounces each.”
-But, if you didn’t already know from reading the rest of this site, "official" nutrition recommendations tend to be low for our purposes.
+But, if you didn’t already know from reading the rest of this site, “official” nutrition recommendations tend to be low for our purposes.

 So no, 8 cups of water just doesn’t cut it unless you're an average Joe Couch-Potato, whose only form of physical activity involves reaching for heavily buttered-popcorn, clicking the remote, and the occasional "forearm workout" with the help of Baywatch re-runs.

-Drinking Water to Lose Weight – Consumption Guidelines.
 The majority of people will be fine aiming for about 1 gallon of water per day.
 However, this amount can vary based on the following personal considerations:

 1. Bodyweight.
 The more you weigh, the more water you will need.
 Try using the baseline calculation of (bodyweight in lbs. ÷ 2 = the number of ounces of water to drink).
 Then, consider points two and three below.